-Colegio Maya, founded in 1958, is a fully accredited, private, nonprofit, nonsectarian, coeducational day school, which offers an educational program from prekindergarten through grade 12 for students of all nationalities.
-The school year comprises of two semesters extending from the second week of August to the second week of December and from the second week of January to the first week of June.
+Colegio Maya, founded in 1958, is a fully accredited, private, nonprofit, nonsectarian, coeducational day school, which offers an educational program from pre-kindergarten through Grade 12 for students of all nationalities.
+The school year comprises of two semesters extending from August to December and January to June.

 Organization: The school is governed by a nine-member board of directors elected for two-year terms by the members of the Colegio Maya Association.
 Membership in the association is automatically conferred on the parents or guardians of children enrolled in the school.

-Curriculum: The school offers an American international curriculum that focuses on what is most important to learn.
+Curriculum: Colegio Maya offers an American international curriculum guided by U.S. Educational Standards and Common Core.
 The school is recognized and authorized by the Guatemalan Ministry of Education and is fully accredited by Cognia.
-As a member of the Common Ground Collaborative, Colegio Maya is part of an elite group of schools globally working on deep and meaningful learning for all students.
-Colegio Maya offers 15 fully authorized AP classes and requires all AP teachers to receive training before teaching an AP class.
-In addition, graduation requirements include language arts, science, math, social studies, physical education, and several electives.
+Colegio Maya offers 13 fully authorized AP classes and requires all AP teachers to receive training before teaching an AP class.
+In addition, graduation requirements include English, Spanish/foreign language, social studies, science, mathematics, physical education, health, technology, and electives.
 The student activities program is considered an integral part of the curriculum.
-All instruction is in English; Spanish is required daily for students.
-Special services offered are for mild learning needs and English-as-a-second-language.
+All instruction is in English; Spanish is the foreign language offered.
+Services are provided for students with mild to moderate learning challenges and English language learners.
 Parents with special needs children are asked to contact the school for a description of the services available.

 Faculty: In the 2021-2022 school year, Colegio Maya has 92 total staff including 51 teachers.